AnnaBurova/AnnaBurova/README.md

 # 👩‍💻 Anna Burova <br> Full-Stack Web Developer from Russia 🇷🇺

-*Focused on Python, SQL, APIs, Flask, Design and data-driven solutions.*
+*Focused on Python, SQL, APIs, Flask, design, and data-driven solutions.*

 🌍 In Languages:
 | 💂 | 🪆 | 🥨 |---|